 Our Young Enterprise Scheme for Year 7 gives pupils their first taste of making money through their own efforts; but in a salutary lesson, their profits are donated to charities which the pupils themselves choose.

-Pupils spoke movingly of why and how they supported aid to Nepal following the recent earthquakes in the Himalayasisi report june 2015
+Pupils spoke movingly of why and how they supported aid to Nepal following the recent earthquakes in the Himalayas

 As a community we are also able to mobilise a swift response, both practically and financially, to unforeseen disasters, and this was in evidence in the wake of the Nepalese earthquake.
-We utilised all of our communication channels quickly, and our subsequent collection of donations contributed sorely needed funds to the Gurkha Welfare Trust.
+Our collection of donations contributed sorely needed funds to the Gurkha Welfare Trust.